CodePushGo/website/src/content/blog/en/capacitor-ota-updates-vs-traditional-versioning.md

 Effective version management is crucial for smooth OTA updates.
 Here are some best practices:

--   **Version Tracking**: Use the Capgo web interface to monitor update distribution.
+-   **Version Tracking**: Use the CodePushGo web interface to monitor update distribution.
 -   **Staged Rollouts**: Test updates with small groups before a full-scale release.
 -   **Version Compatibility**: Ensure OTA updates match the corresponding app store versions.